daeuniverse/dae/README.md

 As a successor of [v2rayA](https://github.com/v2rayA/v2rayA), dae abandoned v2ray-core to meet the needs of users more freely.

+**Features**

+1. `Real direct` traffic split implementation (need ipforward on).
+1. Split traffic by process name in local host.
+1. Split traffic by MAC address in LAN.
+1. Split traffic with invert match rules.
+1. Automatically switch nodes according to policy.
+1. Support full-cone NAT for shadowsocks, vmess, and trojan(-go).

 ## Usage

 ### Build